 Here are the rest of the REW plots:

 Total distortion averaged about -50 dB (0.3%); higher in the bass, lower in the treble.
 That seems surprisingly low, considering it’s measured at the listener position and includes all distortion from the power amp, microphone & recorder.
 Many headphones, even some tube amps, have more distortion than this.
+These speakers reveal that the NT1A mics have lower distortion than the UMIK-1.

 Initial impulse response is near zero in about 3 milliseconds, and you can see the reflections at 5 and 10 ms.